ipostuma/Physical-Sensors-and-Systems-for-Biomedical-Imaging-AI4ST/lecture6/README.md

 Write the fuction which transforms your image from the sinogram space to the original $(x,y)$ coordinate system.
 Follow the initial paragraphs of this class to better understand how to implement this algorithm.
 The result without filtering should look like this:

 ![Back Proejection](BP.png)

+### Filter the sinogram

+Take the projection image and filter it with a ramp filter through a fourier transform of the image.
+A ramp filter is a type of filter used in the context of computed tomography (CT) image reconstruction, particularly in the Filtered Back Projection (FBP) algorithm.
+Its primary purpose is to emphasize spatial frequencies in the projection data while reducing the impact of high-frequency noise.
+Mathematically, the ramp filter is represented as follows:

+$$
+R(f)=∣f∣
+$$

+Where:

+* $R(f)$ is the frequency response of the ramp filter.
+* f is the frequency variable.

+Tip:

+* use `from scipy.fftpack import fft, fftshift, ifft`
+* try to implement a ramp filter coupled to window function
+* try to create the Back Projection of the filtered sinogram (FBP)

+### Randomly generate phantom data

+Take the first exercise and generate random phantom images.
+Compute the radon transformation for each generated phantom image, to obtain it's sinogram.

+tip:

+* Generate at least 100 phantom images and sinograms
+* Use Python's random number generator.

+### Train a CNN

+Now write your own network (UNET should do) and train the network to reconstruct the image starting from it's sinogram.
+Once trained test your NN with a sinogram image it has never seen.